| VARICOSE VEINSvascular.co.nz>varicose veins See also Varicose veins -

 varicose veins are causing symptoms or the appearance is

 unsightly.
 The choice is yours in consultation with your surgeon.
 There is no foolproof way to predict the risk of future problems from your veins if they have not already caused complications.
+If you have developed complications of

 varicose veins then it is advisable to proceed with treatment to prevent any